AndreGosselink/InspectorCell/paper.md

 # Results
- We used InspectorCell to generate an exemplary training dataset from multiplexed immunofluorescence microscopy images of an ovarian cancer tissue section, obtained with the MACSima$^{TM}$ imaging platform 2
+ We used InspectorCell to generate an exemplary training dataset from multiplexed immunofluorescence microscopy images of an ovarian cancer tissue section, obtained with the MACSima™ imaging platform 2
 (Miltenyi Biotec B.V. & Co.
 KG).
 The tissue was stained with Hoechst and 98 antibodies against various cluster of differentiation (CD) proteins, conjugated with phycoerythrin.
 For the generation of the